-Renewal needs for preserving existing affordable housing include acquisition and rehabilitation of existing at-risk rent stabilized housing.
-The Plan allocates \$170 million towards these acquisition and rehabilitation needs.
+The overall estimated renewal needs for preserving existing affordable housing is approximately \$1.6 billion over the next 10 years, including acquisition and rehabilitation of existing at-risk rent stabilized housing.
+While the sources identified at the beginning of this chapter, including recently passed bonds, will go toward addressing this need, the Plan allocates approximately \$170 million to meet these needs.

-The preservation of affordable housing in San Francisco involves taking care of existing affordable units (both MOHCDsubsidized and HUD-subsidized) with renewals and preventing the loss of existing affordable rent stabilized units.
+The preservation of affordable housing includes maintenance and capital improvements to existing affordable units (both MOHCD and/or HUD funded projects) and preventing the loss of existing affordable rent stabilized units through acquisition and conversion from market-rate to permanently affordable units.